 bbodance has devised a safe and developmental programme of study that focuses on technique, artistry and performance skills.
-Our current syllabus covers the genres of Classical Ballet, Tap, Jazz, and Modern; providing a comprehensive structure designed to encourage the enjoyment and learning of dance in students of all ages and abilities, recognising their progress and achievement in dance.
+Our current syllabus covers the genres of Classical Ballet, Contemporary Dance, Jazz, Modern Dance, Musical Theatre, Tap, and AcroDancer (in Australasia only).
+Our syllabi provide a comprehensive structure designed to encourage the enjoyment and learning of dance in students of all ages and abilities, recognising their progress and achievement in dance.

 A fun, accessible and engaging syllabus which prepares students for progression into Vocational training in Musical Theatre.
 The new syllabus will develop technical skills, performance awareness and artistic style in dance as well as introducing speech and singing skills to students.

 By broadening the range of syllabi we offer, bbodance hope to encourage students to develop their creativity and love for dance.
 The new syllabi will provide bbodance teachers with more artistic freedom in their studios and classes.

 Visit our Continuing Professional Development page for details of upcoming training days and taster events.

 Our Tap Syllabus offers training from early learning through to vocational level, which equips students to perform at professional standard, adapting to varying styles and choreography.

 The work is enjoyable, inspiring, educational in timing, rhythm and technique, while retaining historical influences.
 The Syllabus encourages individuality, discipline in group work and is inclusive of era-changes both choreographically and musically, which keeps it up-to-date.